6Morpheus6/pinokio-wiki/README.md

 ### Discover Page

 The Discover page in Pinokio allows you to install new Apps.

-Click on an App's icon to view more details, then click the Download button.
-In the following window, choose a folder name and click **Download** to download the App with Pinokio.
+- Click on an App's icon to view more details, then click the Download button.
+- In the following window, choose a folder name and click **Download** to download the App with Pinokio.

 All downloaded Apps will be displayed on the Pinokio home screen and can be installed from there.

-> Note: Applications labeled with **VERSION 1** only work with **Pinokio 1.0.15** or higher!
+> - Applications labeled with **VERSION 1** only work with **Pinokio 1.0.15** or higher!
+> - Applications labeled with **VERSION 1.1** only work with **Pinokio 1.1.0** or higher!

+All needed components will be installed with your first App.
+**NOTE: It is highly recommended to switch off your antivirus, during this first installation to avoid unnecessary subsequent troubleshooting.**

 Applications not created by a verified publisher and not tagged as ***Pinokio*** on GitHub don't appear on the Discover page.
-They can be still installed via the Download from URL button on the top of the Discover page.
+They can still be installed with the ***Download from URL*** button at the top of the Discover page.
 *This method can also be used if the normal way to Download an App fails (e.g. because of a notification to update Pinokio although it is still up to date when trying to download an App the regular way on the Discover page).*
 > Note: Only Applications with a `pinokio.js` and respective *install.json* and *start.json* scripts etc. can be installed via Pinokio.
 To find out if an Application on GitHub that doesn't appear on the Discover page can be installed with Pinokio, have a look on the GitHub repo and check if it contains a *pinokio.js* script on the main page.